 Specifically, the robots are designed to move throughout their surrounding environments either semi-autonomously or autonomously under software or hardware control, available through any of the following options:

 - our patented onscreen Panorama navigation interface accessible via touchscreen or computer mouse/touchpad

-- our patented Avatar navigation system whereby an operator wearing a set of VR glasses connects to the robot via a network connection from anywhere in the world, allowing them to instantaneously and safely guide the robot’s 360° motion – in effect, when the operator turns their head the robot does the same, a key element of a functionality now commonly known as Digital Twinning
+- our patented Avatar navigation system whereby an operator wearing a set of VR glasses connects to the robot via a network connection from anywhere in the world, allowing them to instantaneously and safely guide the robot’s 360° motion – in effect when the operator turns their head the robot does the same, a key element of functionality now commonly known as Digital Twinning

 - zero latency control using a small software module linked to an off-the-shelf joystick-based console game controller